BrainNormalizer: Anatomy-Informed Pseudo-Healthy Brain Reconstruction from Tumor MRI via Edge-Guided ControlNet: Materials and Methods

-Pseudo-healthy brain generation is performed using the model trained through the two-stage process described in Section \ref{sec:method-sdfinetune} and \ref{sec:method-controlnet}.
-As illustrated in Figure~\ref{figure:inference}, we introduce a deliberate misalignment strategy between tumorous inputs and non-tumorous guidance to intentionally guide the model toward counterfactual healthy brain generation.
+Pseudo-healthy brain generation is performed using the model trained through the two-stage process described in Sections \ref{sec:method-sdfinetune} and \ref{sec:method-controlnet}.
+As illustrated in Figure~\ref{figure:inference}, we introduce a deliberate misalignment strategy between tumorous inputs and non-tumorous guidance to intentionally guide the model toward counterfactual pseudo-healthy brain generation.
 For tumorous cases, the input configuration is deliberately adjusted to mislead the model’s reconstruction objective: the model receives the tumorous slice \(i_d\) and its binary tumor mask \(m_d\) defining the inpainting region.
-The first component of the misaligned non-tumorous guidance provides a healthy-related prompt \(p_h\) selected from Table~\ref{table:healthyprompt} for non-tumorous inputs.
+The first component of the misaligned non-tumorous guidance provides a healthy prompt \(p_h\) instantiated from the predefined template set for non-tumorous MRIs.
 This semantically guides the model to interpret the masked region as belonging to a non-tumorous brain.
 The second component relies on the general tendency for many major brain structures to show approximate contralateral symmetry, while recognizing that healthy brains are not perfectly symmetric and that tumors can introduce additional asymmetry \cite{kong2018mapping}.
 A mirrored edge map \(c_{\text{mirrored}}\) is generated by mirroring the contralateral hemisphere, serving as a structural reference for the missing non-tumorous region.
-By incorporating this anatomical prior, the model aligns the reconstruction with the mirrored non-tumorous boundaries, producing anatomically plausible and spatially coherent replacements for tumorous regions.
+By incorporating this anatomical prior, the model aligns the reconstruction with the mirrored non-tumorous boundaries, producing anatomically plausible and spatially coherent replacements for tumorous regions. {During inference, we use DDIM-based sampling with a deterministic setting to ensure consistent outputs.} \afterpage{